 Advantages of Investing in Foreign Companies

-The U.S. stock market is the biggest in the world, accounting for a little more than half of the $95 trillion global equity market.
-But just because the U.S. market is the biggest, that doesn’t mean it’s the fastest growing or holds the best value.
+The U.S. stock market is the biggest in the world.
+But just because the U.S. market is the biggest, that doesn’t mean it’s the fastest growing or holds the best opportunities for all investors.
 Here are some of the benefits of investing in international companies:

 • Economic Growth: The U.S. stock market is outsized relative to its economy.
-While U.S. shares account for 56% of the global market, as a national, it only makes up 15% of global gross domestic product.
 Buying overseas stocks can be a way to participate in the rapid growth that many regions could see as more of their population joins the middle class.

-• Sector Diversification: The U.S. stock market is overwhelmingly concentrated in tech or tech-linked companies, with the 10 biggest stocks in the S&P 500 making up close to 30% of the index.
+• Sector Diversification: The U.S. stock market can be over-concentrated in tech or tech-linked companies, with the 10 biggest stocks in the S&P 500 comprising an outsized percentage of the overall index.

 Recommended: A Guide to Tech IPOs